 Enjoy a dinner downtown and then attend one of these great playhouses each weekend throughout the year.

 Just a short drive from downtown Conroe, we find a great place to shop, eat, or hang out at the Woodlands Waterway.

 Rent a kayak and take a paddle on this miniature human-made riverwalk or simply take a romantic stroll beside it at night.

 You will not be bored as the nightlife in this area comes to life after dark.

 Pull your boat to shore for food and fun right on the water.

 When you are tired of fishing or skiing on the lake all day and need a break from the sun, visit one of the many restaurants and bars along Lake Conroe’s shores.

-Restaurants and bars such as Fajita Jacks, Papas on the Lake, Wolfies and Sam’s boat, not only provide a place to tie your boat off while you eat but provide late-night entertainment with fun in the sun games such as beach volleyball.
+Restaurants and bars such as Fajita Jacks, Papa’s on the Lake, and Wolfies not only provide a place to tie your boat off while you eat but provide late-night entertainment with fun in the sun games such as beach volleyball.